 Over the years I have conducted numerous sweet pea trials, growing and testing close to a hundred different varieties, including both heirloom and hybrid types.
 While all have been beautiful, I do have favorites, and there are a handful I just can’t live without.

-In warmer regions (zone 7 and above) where winter weather is relatively mild, sweet peas can be sown in fall.
+In warmer regions (USDA zone 7 and above) where winter weather is relatively mild, sweet peas can be sown in fall.
 Everywhere else, sow in late winter/early spring.

 Soak the seeds in water for 24 hours before sowing.
 This softens the seed coat and speeds up the sprouting process.
-For specific seed sowing information see our resource, How to Grow Sweet Peas.
+For detailed seed sowing information see our resource, How to Grow Sweet Peas.

 Once the vines begin producing flowers, keeping up with the harvest can be tricky.
 I comb the rows every other morning so I catch flowers at their prime.